Bijman/srb2srv/README.md

             - export SRB2KART="/Applications/Sonic Robo Blast 2 Kart.app/Contents/MacOS/Sonic Robo Blast 2 Kart".

      - This script does not set port forwarding and open port in system's firewall for you.
 You need to do this manually on your router and system.
 For more information read the guide in: https://www.jameds.org/portforward.

-     - To automate inputting in script for hosting server, do for example 'echo \"1\n3\" | srb2srv -d [path to directory of addons for dedicated server]', which means it will make input to list dedicated server in Custom room on Master Server.
+     - To automate inputting in script for hosting server, do for example 'echo "1\n3" | srb2srv -d [path to directory of addons for dedicated server]', which means it will make input to list dedicated server in Custom room on Master Server.

      - Full path to game's main configuration file can be set with SRB2MAINCFG or SRB2KARTMAINCFG variable to shell configuration file, otherwise script assumes default file, if SRB2MAINCFG or SRB2KARTMAINCFG is not set.

      - There is also additional SRB2CFG and SRB2KARTCFG variables of other configuration files, which can temporary override settings of set SRB2MAINCFG and SRB2KARTMAINCFG.

-     - To turn off automatic restart of server after error, set environment variable \"export NOSRB2SRVLOOP=1\".
+     - To turn off automatic restart of server after error, set environment variable "export NOSRB2SRVLOOP=1".

+     - Other environment variables to use.
+To activate them with value "1", do for example "export SRB2SRVDEBUG=1":

+         - SRB2SRVDEBUG - Getting verbose output from script.
+Useful for reporting issues in https://github.com/bijman/srb2srv/issues.
 ```

+# Notes
+     - Exporting SRB2/SRB2Kart executable file ("lsdl2srb2", "lsdlsrb2", "srb2", "srb2win.exe", "srb2win64.exe", "srb2.exe", "Sonic Robo Blast 2", "lsdl2srb2kart", "srb2kart", "srb2kart.exe", "Sonic Robo Blast 2 Kart") path or "flatpak" (for installed Flatpaks, Linux only) in "SRB2" or "SRB2KART" environment variable to shell configuration file (for example in ".bashrc" or ".bash_profile" or ".zshrc") is required for script to work.
+     Here are a few examples:
+       SRB2
+         1. Linux:
+            - export SRB2="$HOME/Games/SRB2/lsdl2srb2",
+            - export SRB2="$HOME/Games/SRB2/lsdlsrb2",
+            - export SRB2="$HOME/Games/SRB2/srb2",
+            - export SRB2="/usr/bin/srb2",
+            - export SRB2="flatpak".

+         2. Windows:
+            - export SRB2="$HOME/Games/SRB2/srb2win.exe",
+            - export SRB2="$HOME/Games/SRB2/srb2win64.exe",
+            - export SRB2="$HOME/Games/SRB2/srb2.exe",
+            - export SRB2="C:\Users\user\Games\SRB2\srb2win.exe".

+         3. macOS:
+            - export SRB2="/Applications/Sonic Robo Blast 2.app/Contents/MacOS/Sonic Robo Blast 2".

+       SRB2Kart
+         1. Linux:
+            - export SRB2KART="$HOME/Games/SRB2Kart/lsdl2srb2kart",
+            - export SRB2KART="$HOME/Games/SRB2Kart/srb2kart",
+            - export SRB2KART="/usr/bin/srb2kart",
+            - export SRB2KART="flatpak".

+         2. Windows:
+            - export SRB2KART="$HOME/Games/SRB2Kart/srb2kart.exe",
+            - export SRB2KART="C:\Users\user\Games\SRB2Kart\srb2kart.exe".

+         3. macOS:
+            - export SRB2KART="/Applications/Sonic Robo Blast 2 Kart.app/Contents/MacOS/Sonic Robo Blast 2 Kart".

+     - This script does not set port forwarding and open port in system's firewall for you.
+You need to do this manually on your router and system.
+For more information read the guide in: https://www.jameds.org/portforward.

+     - To automate inputting in script for hosting server, do for example 'echo "1\n3" | srb2srv -d [path to directory of addons for dedicated server]', which means it will make input to list dedicated server in Custom room on Master Server.

+     - Full path to game's main configuration file can be set with SRB2MAINCFG or SRB2KARTMAINCFG variable to shell configuration file, otherwise script assumes default file, if SRB2MAINCFG or SRB2KARTMAINCFG is not set.

+     - There is also additional SRB2CFG and SRB2KARTCFG variables of other configuration files, which can temporary override settings of set SRB2MAINCFG and SRB2KARTMAINCFG.

+     - To turn off automatic restart of server after error, set environment variable "export NOSRB2SRVLOOP=1".

+     - Other environment variables to use.
+To activate them with value "1", do for example "export SRB2SRVDEBUG=1":

+         - SRB2SRVDEBUG - Getting verbose output from script.
+Useful for reporting issues in https://github.com/bijman/srb2srv/issues.